Starting with bees in 2026

 £500?
 That sounds a lot.

 Yes, the start-up costs are quite high, but the running costs after the first year or two are low.
-Remember that you will be producing honey which you can easily sell at £8 per 454g jar!
+You will be producing honey which you can easily sell at £8 per 454g jar!

 See BeeBase for statistics on bee health in the UK, and information on bee diseases.
 We recommend you register on BeeBase.